 That seems like a fairly sincere apology.
 But wait!
 Murray didn’t spend $100 to upgrade to first class; he’d spent 12 times as much, plus another 40,000 miles.
 That’s a lot of flying on United.

-Murray wants me to consider asking United for a more appropriate compensation.
+Murray wants my advocacy team to consider asking United Airlines for more compensation.
 A $100 voucher looks like funny airline math to me, but I have to say, I like the apology.
 Also, I think United should take a little responsibility for the open bar at SFO.
 Kicking a sleeping passenger, plus his traveling companions, off a plane seems a little extreme, doesn’t it?

-(Update: On appeal, United raised its offer to a $300 voucher.
-Murray is still not happy.)
+(Update: On appeal, United raised its offer to a $300 voucher.)